Ahlat

 Ahlat (Xelat; Խլաթ) is a town in Turkey's Bitlis Province in Eastern Anatolia region.
 It is the seat of Ahlat District.
 The town had a population of 27,563 in 2021.
 The town of Ahlat is situated on the northwestern shore of Lake Van.
 The mayor is Abdulalim Mümtaz Çoban (AKP).

+Geography

+In terms of size, Khlat (Ahlat) was second only to Van among the cities located on the shores of Lake Van.
+It is situated on the western coast of the lake, on an elevated plateau, with several small rivers and streams rushing toward Lake Van through its eastern and western parts.
+Its location is picturesque.
+To the south, the panorama of the city is enhanced by Lake Van (which was also called the Lake of Khlat), while to the southwest and northwest, the beacons of the Muş and Manazkert plains—Mount Nemrut and Mount Sipan—bound the city's horizon.